 Please note that the information stated in the expression of interest is only used for the purpose of identifying your wishes.
 This information will never be knowingly passed on, sold or otherwise used without your consent.
 Read more about our policy here.

-D. Do you help with all the formalities after the purchase?
+4. Do you help with all the formalities surrounding the purchases?

 In Greece, the commission cost is shared between the seller and the buyer (usually 2% + VAT each).
 In cases where the purchase price is below a certain amount, the buyer can pay a fixed brokerage fee which means that it will be a slightly higher percentage.
 There may also be other special circumstances for a fixed fee.
 This is something that you need to check with the broker who is responsible for the property you want to buy.